ethereum/ethereum-org-website/src/content/developers/tutorials/merkle-proofs-for-offline-data-integrity/index.md

 ```

-## On-chain code
+### On-chain code

 Finally we have the code that checks the proof.
-This is on-chain code written in Solidity, and optimization is a lot more important here.
+The on-chain code is written in [Solidity](https://docs.soliditylang.org/en/v0.8.11/).
+Optimization is a lot more important here because gas is relatively expensive.

 ```solidity
 //SPDX-License-Identifier: Public Domain